Last updated: 18 March 2019

 - Somero: An example of understated share-based payments

 Introduction to share options and why investors should evaluate them

 - A share option is the right to buy an ordinary share at a certain price in the future.

-- Options are typically granted (or awarded) to help recruit, retain and motivate company directors and employees.
+- Options are typically granted to help recruit, retain and motivate company directors and employees.